sandravrdoljak/dfir-compendium.github.io/content/artefacts/_index.md

 {{< /cards >}}

-Each link leads to a dedicated page for the respective operating system, showcasing the artifacts divided into two groups: the essential 10 for quick insights and the extended 15 for a deeper analysis.
+Each link leads to a dedicated page for the respective operating system, showcasing the artifacts divided into two groups: the essential 10 for quick insights and the additional 10 for a deeper analysis.